Privacy Notice for Pupils

 Careers guidance – we pass information onto Cambridgeshire County Council for destination tracking purposes and to UCAS Progress so that students can apply for further education.

 We will not give information about our pupils to anyone without your consent unless the law and our policies allow us to do so.
-If you want to receive a copy of the information about you that we hold, please contact:
+If you want to receive a copy of the information about you that we hold, please contact the Principal.

 We are required, by law (under regulation 5 of the Education (Information about Individual Pupils) England Regulations 2013, to pass some information about our pupils to the Department for Education (DfE).
 This is the part of the Government which is responsible for schools.
 This information may, in turn, then be made available for use by the Local Authority.